alllllison123/LungDetect/README.md

 - **Deployment:** Replit Cloud ☁️
 - **AI Model:** Trained using medical image datasets for accuracy and insight

-## 🖼️ Screenshots
-*(Add your app screenshots here!)*

 ## 🙌 Credits
-Built with care by [Your Name] — dedicated to using AI for better, faster medical insights.
+Built with care by Allison — dedicated to using AI for better, faster medical insights.
 Thanks to the open‑source and healthcare AI communities for inspiration and datasets that made this possible.